vvaidy/Qo-DL/README.md

 ```
 https://play.qobuz.com/album/qi7icfdkslpva
 ```
+Try playing the above album in 24/96 via Qobuz Player.
 Could it be something to do with label rights?